Ultimate Really Right Stuff Tripod Guide – 2026

 Quick Column

 Optional center columns are available for Series 2 and Series 3 tripods.
 You need a TVC-model tripod to use one.
-A center column has two purposes: First, it allows you to add additional maximum height to a tripod while keeping the folded length smaller than simply buying the taller version of the tripod.
-Second, it allows you to quickly modify the height of your camera without needing to alter all three legs.
+A center column has two purposes: First, it allows you to add additional height to a tripod while keeping the folded length smaller than simply buying the taller version.
+Second, it allows you to quickly adjust the height of your camera without altering all three legs.

 RRS Tripod Strap System (QD)

-To use these quick-release straps with an RRS tripod, you have to purchase an RRS Strap Set, which consists of a collar that goes around one of the tripod legs and a small cup that screws to the apex of the tripod.
-Both the collar and cup feature a QD-compatible connection.
+To use these quick-release straps with an RRS tripod, you need to purchase two items: A QD Apex mount and a QD tripod collar.
+Both the collar and mount feature a QD-compatible connection.
 With both parts installed, you can use any strap with QD connectors on both ends to create a 2-point tripod harness.

 Using the same QD strap with your camera